Implement controlled voltage source

 You can initialize the Controlled Voltage Source block with a specific AC or DC voltage.
 If you want to start the simulation in steady state, the Simulink input must be connected to a signal starting as a sinusoidal or DC waveform corresponding to the initial values.

-Note The Simulink input signal needs to be a complex value (phasor) when you are using the Controlled Voltage Source block in a phasor simulation, because in this case, Simscape™ Power Systems™ software does not automatically convert the input signal from time-domain into complex (phasor) signal.
+Note The Simulink input signal must be a complex value (phasor) when you are using the Controlled Voltage Source block in a phasor simulation, because in this case, Simscape™ Power Systems™ software does not automatically convert the input signal from time-domain into complex (phasor) signal.

 The Source type parameter is not available if the Initialize parameter is not selected.

 The type of voltage source.
 Select